bgasparotto/spark-scala/src/main/scala/com/bgasparotto/sparkscala/Notes.md

 - Configuration precedence: script -> command line -> configuration file.
 - YARN is the cluster manager that runs on top of Hadoop.
 - Should use HDFS for exchanging data files and scripts.
+- The more stages you have, the more data shuffling will happen.
+Always aim for fewer stages.